How to Select a Deposition Interpreter for Your Civil Deposition

 Once the correct deposition interpreter has been selected, attorneys should consider whether it is necessary to hire a specialty area interpreter.
 In addition to being linguists, some interpreters (and translators), are professionally qualified to provide interpreting services in cases involving aerospace, biochemistry, computer science, electrical engineering, finance, law, physics, pharmaceuticals, and telecommunications.
 While some translation companies may have such types of experts on staff locally, in some cases, an interpreter or translator experienced in a certain complex subject matter may have to be brought in from another state.
 Thus, in cases involving a specialized or complex discipline, lawyers should plan for the possible use of a special interpreter at the beginning of the case and seek out the interpreter or translator’s availability as soon as possible or in conjunction with the scheduling of depositions.
 Lawyers should give careful consideration as to whether the case warrants the use of a specialized interpreter or translator not just at trial but also during the oral or written discovery process when the attorney will need to be obtaining information and documents as accurately as possible.

-Finally, before hiring an interpreter, attorneys should make every effort to ensure that the selected interpreter has experience interpreting during depositions and legal proceedings.
+Finally, before hiring a legal deposition interpreter, attorneys should make every effort to ensure that the selected interpreter has experience interpreting during depositions and legal proceedings.
 As with any professional hire, it may be wise to review the interpreter’s experience, background, and references before hiring.